WHAT IS LINDY HOP?

 After Seben - 1929

 This clip features one of the first examples of the Lindy Hop on film.
 Vaudevillian James Barton in blackface introduces three couples the third of which is "Shorty" George Snowden and a very young looking girl identified only as "Little Bea".
-This may not be exactly the Lindy Hop as we think of it today, they even end it with a Cakewalk, but it's a start.
+This may not be exactly the Lindy Hop as we think of it today, they even end it with a Cakewalk, but you can see them breakaway in what would become the swingout.
 Appropriately enough the band is Chick Webb's.

 Whitey's Lindy Hoppers were without question the best performance swing dance group ever.
 Shown here in a clip from a Marx Brothers movie, the dancers in order of appearance are: Dorothy Miller & Johnny Ennis, Leon James & Norma Miller, Snookie Beasley & Willa Mae Ricker and Ella Gibson & George Greenidge.
 Once again the racists undertones (overtones?) are strong, but the dancing is spectacular.

 Hellzapoppin' - 1941